Technopy311/Nasa-APOD-utility/README.md

 Or if it doesn't works, try making:
 > pip install -r requirements.txt

+If you are on linux and you get errors runing this command, remove the "#" before the packages: json, time, os, and py-notifier.

 The last step is you to get an api key, (it's 100% free), you can get it at: https://api.nasa.gov/?ref=public-apis#signUp

 Then just execute the script in the terminal:

+linux:

 > python3 ./main.py

+or in windows:

+> python3 .\mainpy

 For setting up the proper configurations of the utility, in the "main menu", choose the **option 5** (Initial Setup),